TuukkaOT/speech_embedding_analyzer/README.md

 pip install -r requirements.txt

 To create all available visualizations, run the "main.py" script without arguments.
 The embedding file needs to be in data folder as "embeddings.tsv".

+If your embeddings file does not contain columns 'latitude' and 'longitude', the script will try to match the iso codes with coordinates from Glottolog.
+If there are iso codes not corresponding to coordinates in Glottolog, the script will raise an error.